BoneInscri/ics-pa/notes/PA_2.md

 ==SRAW指令==

 ```
-4085553b          	sraw	a0,a0,s0
+4085553b          	sraw	a0，a0，s0
 ```

 ![image-20231113212416645](PA_2.assets/image-20231113212416645.png)

 ![image-20231113212432064](PA_2.assets/image-20231113212432064.png)

-SLLW, SRLW, and **SRAW** are RV64I-only instructions that are analogously defined but **operate on 32-bit values and sign-extend their 32-bit results to 64 bits**. **The shift amount is given by rs2[4:0].**
+SLLW， SRLW， and **SRAW** are RV64I-only instructions that are analogously defined but **operate on 32-bit values and sign-extend their 32-bit results to 64 bits**. **The shift amount is given by rs2[4:0].**

 ==SRLW指令==

 ```
-0085553b          	srlw	a0,a0,s0
+0085553b          	srlw	a0，a0，s0
 ```

 ![image-20231113212846658](PA_2.assets/image-20231113212846658.png)